cornell-ece6745/ece6745-docs/docs/ece6745-tut09-xcel-rtl.md

 turn into messages over the xcel.req interface.
 The accelerator is in the XCFG state receiving these messages until it receives the write to `xr0` which causes the accelerator to move into the RD stage.
-The accelerator sends the first memory read request request into the memory system, but this causes a data cache miss so the accelerator stalls in the RD state.
+The accelerator sends memory read requests inot the memory system, then does the accumulation, then writes the result back to the memory system.
+We know that every iteration should look like the first iteration (8 cycles).
-Once the data from the first read is returned, the accelerator sends out a second memory read request but again this causes a cache miss.
-Once the data from both reads have returned, the accelerator does the addition, and finally sends a memory write request with the result into the memory system.
-The second iteration is faster for the same reason the second iteration of the pure-software vvadd microbenchmark was faster: we are exploiting spatial locality in the data cache so the sequential reads hit in the same cache line.

-We know that every fourth iteration should look like the first iteration (19 cycles) and the remaining iterations should look like the second iteration (8 cycles).
-Since there are 100 iterations, this means the total number of cycles should be about 1075 cycles, but our simulator reported 1111 cycles.
-Again, the discrepancy is due to the extra cycles required to call and return from the `vvadd_scalar` function.
-So the accelerator is a little faster than the processor since it requires fewer cycles per iteration, but notice that the execution time is largely dominated by the miss penalty.
-The accelerator does not really help reduce nor hide this miss latency.
+Since there are 100 iterations, this means the total number of cycles should be about 800 cycles, but our simulator reported 818 cycles.
+Again, the discrepancy is due to the extra cycles required to call and return from the `ubmark_vvadd_xcel` function.
+So the accelerator is a little faster than the processor since it requires fewer cycles per iteration.

 There is certainly room for improvement.
 We can probably remove some of the bubbles and improve the accelerator performance by a couple more